Kavume/Kavume/README.md

 -->

 ### Welcome to my profile!
-I'm a passionate and dedicated junior frontend developer with a solid foundation in HTML, CSS, and JavaScript, with a strong focus on creating engaging and user-friendly web experiences
+I'm a passionate and dedicated Junior Frontend Developer with a solid foundation in HTML, CSS, and JavaScript, with a strong focus on creating engaging and user-friendly web experiences

 #### My projects
 - [Task Management App](https://develop--kavume-todo-app.netlify.app/) Create tasks, track their status in your personal account.
 Used: TS, React, Webpack, Redux